 Testing the knowledge of Python frameworks

-This type of question allows you to assess candidates based on the knowledge of Python frameworks.
+This type of question allows you to assess candidates based on their knowledge of Python frameworks.
 The commonly used frameworks are Django, Flask, and CherryPy.
 These frameworks provide a basic and well-defined structure of a project that facilitates developers to figure out the core logic of the application.